 So, let's focus on length limits.

-Most of the car seats we reviewed (10 of 15) offer a maximum length of 32 inches.
+Most of the car seats we reviewed are good up to a maximum length of 32 inches.
 The average baby boy will reach 32 inches and 26 lbs at 18 months age, and the average baby girl will reach 32 inches and 25 lbs around 19 months.
 But, keep in mind that your baby will switch to a convertible car seat when age 9-12 months, so don't need to pay extra or worry about weight capacity over 30 lbs.

-Four of the 15 seats only offer a maximum of 30-inch length, including one of our Editors' Choice winners, the Chicco Keyfit 30.
+Some of the seats only offer a maximum of 30-inch length, including the award-winning Chicco Keyfit 30.
 Is 30 inches length enough?

 Yes, but if your baby grows taller faster than most, a 30-inch length limit might mean moving up to a convertible seat a bit sooner.
 That isn't a problem, but it's something to be aware of.
 The CDC stats show that the average boy baby will reach 30 inches long in about 12 months, and girls will get there about 14 months old.
 A fast growing, 95th percentile boy will reach 30 inches in about nine months.